-The following options set limits on the server's resource consumption that are enforced internally by the server rather than the operating system.
+The following options set limits on the server's resource consumption that are enforced internally by the server rather than by the operating system.

-max-journal-size

-Sets a maximum size for each journal file (see Section 4.2), expressed in bytes or, if followed by an optional unit suffix ('k', 'm', or 'g'), in kilobytes, megabytes, or gigabytes.
-When the journal file approaches the specified size, some of the oldest transactions in the journal will be automatically removed.
+max-journal-size This sets a maximum size for each journal file (see The Journal File), expressed in bytes or, if followed by an optional unit suffix ('k', 'm', or 'g'), in kilobytes, megabytes, or gigabytes.
+When the journal file approaches the specified size, some of the oldest transactions in the journal are automatically removed.
 The largest permitted value is 2 gigabytes.
 Very small values are rounded up to 4096 bytes.
-You can specify unlimited, which also means 2 gigabytes.
-If you set the limit to default or leave it unset, the journal is allowed to grow up to twice as large as the zone.
+It is possible to specify unlimited, which also means 2 gigabytes.
+If the limit is set to default or left unset, the journal is allowed to grow up to twice as large as the zone.
 (There is little benefit in storing larger journals.)